talenaa/talenaa/README.md

 ---
 Hello, my name is talena, im currently studying programming and developing.
 Im brazilian and im 18 years old.
 I speak 3 languages, brazilian portuguese (native language), spanish and english, and im currently learning italian.
 I started to learn new languages when i was 11 years old.
 Since i was a kid i've always liked technology and cyberpunk things.
 I love videogames and my favorites are horizon zero dawn, resident evil, and life is strange.
 Im an immigrant and i live in Spain - Andalucía.
 I also play drums and i love music.
-I'm also a person that likes to learn new things and study, i'm an extrovert, and i like to have my things always organized, i also like to be a leader.
+I'm also a person that likes to learn new things and study, i also like to be a leader.
 At school my favorite subject was mathematics.

 if you want to contact me, here is my gmail: talenabarbosa7@gmail.com